ChadSexington/Assassination/README.md

   - Finish adding ability for user's to change their password
   - Fix edit player not showing form errors
   - Fix registration password fields disappearing if there is an error
+- Add a way to unban a player

 **After the above is complete, the project should be usable, but likely buggy (alpha stage)**
 - Add check box at player registration/edit to subscribe to news updates